 The latest thinking on the Ketogenic Diet is as follows:

 a.
 Carbohydrates, especially refined carbohydrates, glucose, fizzy soft drinks, high fructose corn syrup, high glycemic index foods should all be avoided.
 Remember, even honey is 50 per cent glucose and fructose!
-The ketogenic diet involves the use of only non-starchy carbs from plants.
+The Ketogenic diet involves the use of only non-starchy carbs from plants.

 b.
 The diet focuses on ´good fats´ like extra virgin olive oil, flaxseed oil, coconut oil and those of raw nuts and seeds, avocado and eggs.
 Whilst ´bad´ fats like trans fats and cows´ dairy are to be avoided.
 More than 70 per cent of calorie consumption in the cancer diet comes from ´good´ fats.

 c.
 Protein consumption should be only light to moderate; and it should be from quality natural, fresh protein sources (pulses, fish, chicken), not dried meats and the like which can have added carbohydrate.
 High protein consumption can increase glutamine levels, the cancer cells reserve fuel when glucose levels have depleted.
-Protein also seems to stimulate the mTOR pathway which may drive cancer.

 d.
 Healthy, normal cells have ´flexibility´ and can use carbohydrates (like glucose) or ketones (produced by the metabolism of the fats) as a fuel source.
 Cancer cells do not have this flexibility.
 They can only use glucose.
 In certain circumstances they may be able to use glutamine.
 By and large, without glucose they starve and die.